 Professor Kastner completed her postdoctoral studies at the Max-Planck-Institute for Biophysical Chemistry, Goettingen and has published more than 100 articles in journals and books.

-To view more pictures of Marianne's life and the lecture, click here.
+To view more pictures of the lecture, click here.